 Get to Know: Windsor Heights

 Windsor Heights is a prime location in Greater Des Moines (DSM), perfectly nestled between its larger neighboring cities of Clive, Des Moines, Urbandale and West Des Moines and a quick drive to Downtown DSM along I-235.
 It’s easy to support local businesses in Windsor Heights, with unique items from Skippy Fantastic’s Pop-Culture Emporium and dining options like Kathmandu Restaurant.
 Host to annual events including Movies in the Park and Windsor Wonderland, Colby Park is also home to the Windsor Heights Community and Events Center and the outdoor Pavilion as well as a 10-dock BCycle station near the butterfly gardens.
 Not only that, Colby Park is accessible using the Walnut Creek Trail, which connects to the Clive Greenbelt Trail, Bill Riley Trail and several others — creating miles of walking, running and biking opportunities from Windsor Heights to Urbandale, West Des Moines and Downtown DSM.
 Homes in Windsor Heights provide historical and vintage charm, where unique architecture ranging from Spanish-style, Craftsman and ivy-clad brick cottage homes to midcentury modern and one-story ranch homes are easily visible with a quick stroll through the area’s neighborhoods.
-Additionally, Windsor Heights is where Cowles Elementary School is located — Iowa’s only public Montessori school, which serves pre-K through 8th grade students.
+Additionally, Windsor Heights is where Cowles Elementary School is located — Iowa’s longest-running public Montessori school, which serves pre-K through 8th grade students.

 Windsor Heights at a Glance